Listen to this page

 My work is directed to the vast majority of humans, but not everybody.
 It exclusively focuses on individuals in full possession of commonly available faculties that enable them to form well-considered objectives and pursuits.
 It does not address people who are temporarily or permanently impaired in such faculties as a matter of developmental or pathological shortcomings or for other reasons.
 Such persons may do well relying on others to supplement and possibly prescribe vital or beneficial assistances, determinations, and activities.
 In some cases, the dysfunction caused by impairment may warrant being proscribed or otherwise addressed by compulsory measures.
 Regardless of what the impairments of the above-described commonly available faculties might be, they lie beyond the purview of my work and are left entirely to otherwise trained professionals.

-I hope you find my work stimulating and helpful.
-It is independently generated and published at great personal sacrifice.
-Its success depends in large part on personal referrals from readers like you.
-So if you like my work or think it deserves consideration, I would appreciate your telling others.
+I hope you find my work helpful.
+It is independently generated and published at great personal expense of time and effort.
+Its success depends in large part on referrals from readers like you.
+So if you like this endeavor or think it deserves consideration, I would appreciate your telling others.
 Sharing buttons are located at the top of each page.
 You can also support my work by liking and sharing my audios and videos on YouTube.